Edwardx89/airportDistance/Readme.md

+**UPDATE - The API KEY HAS BEEN DISABLE SINCE THE API IS NO LONGER FREE.
+PLEASE SIGN UP FOR AN API KEY TO TEST THE APP.

 # Airport to Airport Distance Calculation

 Create a web app that calculates the distance (in nautical miles) between two airports.
 The app should autocomplete the airports and should feature all airports in the U.S. only.
 Bonus: plot the trip on Google maps.
 If you are using npm, please do not include your node_modules folder and make sure that all your requirements are in package.json.